HimeV/Hime-V-s-Mod-List/README.txt

 14:Enemies Dodging Fix (Fixes enemies dodging, now they can dodge in any direction not just backwards) https://www.nexusmods.com/cyberpunk2077/mods/17923
 15: The Whisper (swaps Her Majesty's iconic perk for Pride's Iconic Perk) https://www.nexusmods.com/cyberpunk2077/mods/18145
 16: Slaught-O-Matic QoL (you don't drop it until you empty it, visual UI improvements and AMM prop) https://www.nexusmods.com/cyberpunk2077/mods/14125
+17: REVAMPED Skippy (XMOD2 - Chemical - Explosive - Blackwall) (Add's buyable versions of skippy to keep him more competitive with the endgame) https://www.nexusmods.com/cyberpunk2077/mods/11371
+18: Dying Night De-Gonk'd (Changes the appearance of the Dying Night to a gun you won't be embarrassed to pull out in public) https://www.nexusmods.com/cyberpunk2077/mods/18620

                                               C05:  Textures and Lighting